openfab-lab/gamification-fablab/Level-UP/create-md.md

 Here's a [tutorial](https://guides.github.com/features/mastering-markdown/) to master them, but no need to go that far for your first one.
 One tip for you, if you want to have a line break without a paragraph, you will need to use two trailing spaces.
 4. When it's done, you can click on "Commit new file" green button, at the bottom of what you wrote.

-Let's see what's the result for the example:
+Let's see what's the result in the example we used:
 As you can see, in some cases there are line break (two trailing spaces), in other cases there aren't (no two trailing spaces).
+We also added an image, emphasize "best project".
 ![img](https://github.com/Ginsburg/gamification-fablab/blob/patch-1/Level-UP/markdown-example.png)

 Have you figure out that this guide is also a markdown document?
 As you can see, it offers many possibilities but it's farely easy to learn how to master it!

 You can also do things like this: